Course runs 1 day from 8am-5pm

 This course meets guidelines set by the American Avalanche Association and also meets guidelines set by the International Commission for Alpine Rescue (ICAR).
 When completed, this course will provide you with the prerequisite Avalanche Rescue certification to continue on with the Pro Level 1 if that is your goal.
 We recommend all backcountry users refresh with the ARC every two years.

-At the end of the day we’ll enjoy high fives and knuckle bumps for a Happy Hour celebration and screening of the 15 minute Know Before You Go video as icing on the cake for your newly honed and practiced skills.
+At the end of the day we’ll enjoy high fives, knuckle bumps, and a screening of the 15 minute Know Before You Go video as icing on the cake for your newly honed and practiced skills.

 AVALANCHE RESCUE COURSE LEARNING OUTCOMES & HANDS ON TRAINING: